kyma-project/test-infra/templates/README.md

 - `global` with a map of values available for all templates
 - `templates` with a list of files to generate

+The .yaml files in `data` directory have one key:

+- `templates` with a list of files to generate

-The `config.yaml` serves as the input file for the Render Templates that generates the jobs based on the file definition and templates which it specifies.
-The `config.yaml` file defines the names of the output file, their location, and configuration referred to in `values`.
+The `config.yaml` and .yaml files in the `data` directory serves as the input file for the Render Templates that generates the jobs based on the file definition and templates which it specifies.
+These files define the names of the output file, their location, and configuration referred to in `values`.

 See the example of `application-gateway` in which the `generic.taml` template is used to create the component and test-related YAML files using values defined by the **kyma_generic_component** parameter.